klarna/klarna-on-demand-ios/README.md

 ![It's Klarna in your App](screenshot.png)

 While not necessary, the simplest way to get going with both the sample application and the SDK is to use [CocoaPods](http://cocoapods.org) and so all the following instructions will focus on that approach.
-For an alternative approach, see the [official documentation](http://developers.klarna.com).
+For an alternative approach, see the [official documentation (coming soon)](http://developers.klarna.com).

 ## Using the SDK
 Have a look at the [integration guide](doc/integration.md) for full details on how to use our SDK in your application.